samsrajyt/samsrajyt/README.md

 - 🔭 **In Progress:** Learning & Improving my skills [90DaysOfDevops](https://github.com/samsrajyt/90DaysOfDevOps).
 - 🌱 **Growth:** Currently mastering Docker and Kubernetes.Always learning about emerging technologies and best practices
-- 💬 **Collaboration:** Reach out to collaborate to any open source Devops projects and and DevOps initiatives.
+- 💬 **Collaboration:** Reach out to collaborate to any open source Devops projects and DevOps initiatives.

 ---